piotr-roslaniec/ethberlin-2024/README.md

 make SGX=1 start-gramine-server
 ```

 To test with non-SGX Gramine instead, omit `SGX=1` in both commands.
-You may want to use `docker compose` set up for
-running on SGX.
+You may want to use `docker compose` setup for running on SGX.

 # Attestation